ruthbacci/blobstorage/README.md

 6) Storage Account Name

 * To report on Last Accessed date you must enable this on the Storage Account.
-Also see https://docs.microsoft.com/en-gb/azure/storage/blobs/storage-lifecycle-management-concepts?tabs=azure-portal#move-data-based-on-last-accessed-date-preview  for further information
+Also see https://docs.microsoft.com/en-gb/azure/storage/blobs/storage-lifecycle-management-concepts?tabs=azure-portal#move-data-based-on-last-accessed-date-preview  for further information.

 ![GitHub Logo](/images/LastAccessed.png)